Climate and Average Weather Year Round in Caribou Maine, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Caribou varies throughout the year.

 The wetter season lasts 3.2 months, from May 14 to August 22, with a greater than 33% chance of a given day being a wet day.
-The chance of a wet day peaks at 46% on July 12.
+The month with the most wet days in Caribou is July, with an average of 13.5 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Caribou changes throughout the year.

 Rain alone is the most common for 8.4 months, from March 20 to December 2.
-The highest chance of a day with rain alone is 46% on July 12.
+The month with the most days of rain alone in Caribou is July, with an average of 13.5 days.

 Snow alone is the most common for 3.6 months, from December 2 to March 20.
-The highest chance of a day with snow alone is 17% on January 9.
+The month with the most days of snow alone in Caribou is January, with an average of 5.1 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Caribou experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Caribou.
-The most rain falls during the 31 days centered around July 16, with an average total accumulation of 3.8 inches.
+The month with the most rain in Caribou is July, with an average rainfall of 3.8 inches.

-The least rain falls around February 11, with an average total accumulation of 0.5 inches.
+The month with the least rain in Caribou is February, with an average rainfall of 0.5 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Caribou experiences significant seasonal variation in monthly liquid-equivalent snowfall.
+Caribou experiences extreme seasonal variation in monthly snowfall.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.